 How They Work

 Using a series of bulbs and brightness presets, light alarms work by gradually increasing light from very dull to bright that works to stimulate the eyes and brain, causing you to slowly awaken.
-Most are accompanied by a sound at the end of the cycle to ensure users wake up on time, but some wake before the sound.
+Most of these alarm clocks are accompanied by a sound at the end of the cycle to ensure users wake up on time, but some wake before the sound.

 These should work better than traditional options because they trigger the receptors in our eyes that let us know it’s morning, allowing a hormone change that makes us more alert by simulating the sun.
 So while many of these alarms have light settings that allow users to cycle through to their favorite color, it could be more effective to choose colors that closely resemble sunlight.